yssyss2323/Leffa/README.md

 ## Acknowledgement
 Our code is based on [Diffusers](https://github.com/huggingface/diffusers) and [Transformers](https://github.com/huggingface/transformers).
-We use [SCHP](https://github.com/GoGoDuck912/Self-Correction-Human-Parsing/tree/master) and [DensePose](https://github.com/facebookresearch/DensePose) to automatically generate masks in our [Gradio](https://github.com/gradio-app/gradio) App.
+We use [SCHP](https://github.com/GoGoDuck912/Self-Correction-Human-Parsing/tree/master) and [DensePose](https://github.com/facebookresearch/DensePose) to generate masks and densepose in our [Demo](https://huggingface.co/spaces/franciszzj/Leffa).
 We also referred to the code of [IDM-VTON](https://github.com/yisol/IDM-VTON) and [CatVTON](https://github.com/Zheng-Chong/CatVTON).